MH Mediate was founded in 2012 to provide trainings, tools, and consulting services focused on four key areas:

 Advisor and Organizational Partner

 Dr. Volpe is the renowned director of the CUNY Dispute Resolution Center at John Jay College (CUNY DRC).
-The CUNY DRC has partnered with MH Mediate to co-sponsor a wide range of community meetings and dialogue events at John Jay College.
-MH Mediate also collaborates with Dr. Volpe to seek mental health mediation grants, such as the Dispute Resolution in Mental Health Initiative funded by the AAA-ICDR Foundation and a grant from the NY State Mental Illness Anti-Stigma Fund to create the Talking Mental Health Toolkit.
+The CUNY DRC has partnered with MH Mediate to develop the Dispute Resolution in Mental Health Initiative.
+The DRMH Initiative has developed a variety of grant-funded resources including a Conflict Resolution Resources for Mental Health Peers program funded by the AAA-ICDR Foundation and a Talking Mental Health Toolkit funded by the NY State Office of Mental Health.

 MH Mediate has hosted dozens of interns since its inception in 2012.
 Our interns are screened to have a genuine passion for conflict resolution and/or mental health.
 Without their support, we would not have been able to advance our research projects or host the first NYC National Dialogue on Mental Health event.